gopher-protocol/gopher-plus/README.md

 **No "editorial" changes have been made.**

-## Copyright & Credits
+## Copyright, Authors, and License

+License is not explicitly stated, although it does state `Distribution of this document is unlimited`.

-From the original memo:
+Author information from the original memo:

 > Farhad Anklesaria, Paul Lindner, Mark P.  McCahill,
 > Daniel Torrey, David Johnson, Bob Alberti